 On private climbs you can tailor make every aspect of your climb from when you start to exactly which route you choose.
 Our open climbs run on a set schedule of start dates and routes.

 Our open group climbs are restricted to 12 people: we find that mixing more than 12 people who don't know each other on one climb can cause problems.
 On private climbs you can have any group size you want.

 We are a fully bonded member of ABTA so everything you pay to us to climb Kilimanjaro is protected by an insurance bond.
 As well as that we carry £5m of public liability insurance.
-We have never had to claim on this but the risk assessments our insurers require each year really keep us on out toes!
+We have never had to claim on this but the risk assessments our insurers require each year really keep us on our toes!

 We offer three expedition styles to climb Kilimanjaro: private climbs, open groups and Kilimanjaro charity challenges.
-Whichever you choose our experienced team will help you achieve your goal of climbing Kilimanjaro: Africa's highest mountain.
+Whichever you choose, our experienced team will help you achieve your goal of climbing Kilimanjaro: Africa's highest mountain.

-Private tailor made trips to climb Kilimanjaro are your own personal tailor-made adventure, giving you total flexibility and the highest chance of success.
+Private trips to climb Kilimanjaro are your own personal tailor-made adventure, giving you total flexibility and the highest chance of success.
 Just choose your date, route and any of our tailor-made options.
 Perfect for a group of friends or a charity group or a couple looking to celebrate a special birthday or anniversary.
 Upgrades to private climbs start from £100 per person depending on the size of the group.

 Open group climbs

 If you want the company of others while you climb Kilimanjaro then an open group is perfect for you.
 Our group climbs run every week during the main climbing season from June - October and December - March.
 They are limited to a maximum of 12 climbers to make sure you get the best chance of summit success.
 Particularly popular are our open group full moon climbs which run every month.